AyeCode/invoicing/readme.txt

-In backend button added to send invoice to user via email - ADDED Backend the initial vat value should be assigned via the user country - CHANGED In backend button added to recalculate totals for invoice - ADDED
+In backend button added to send invoice to user via email - ADDED Backend the initial vat value should be assigned via the user country - CHANGED In backend button added to recalculate totals for invoice - ADDED Able to add new user from edit invoice page - ADDED